-Vicky Sword-Daniels joined Itad as a consultant in 2016 and works in the Climate Change theme.
+Vicky Sword-Daniels joined Itad in 2016 and works in the Climate Change theme.
 She has 10 years’ experience in disaster risk reduction (DRR) and climate resilience research, knowledge exchange, monitoring and evaluation and practice, with a particular focus on urban contexts.
 She specialises in qualitative research methods and analysis.

 At Itad, Vicky is working on the DFID BRACED programme as deputy team leader in the Monitoring and Results Reporting team.

 Prior to joining Itad, Vicky was a research fellow at UCL, working in a knowledge exchange role for the Increasing Resilience to Natural Hazards (IRNH) programme.
 She has experience in formative and developmental evaluation approaches, enhancing research impact, design and facilitation of knowledge sharing workshops, as well as brokering and building relationships with partners and stakeholders.
 Vicky has a doctorate in Urban Sustainability and Resilience, focussing on long-term disaster recovery processes of healthcare systems, and adaptation in extensive risk contexts.
 She has researched natural hazard impacts, risk reduction and adaptation approaches for complex infrastructure systems in the Caribbean and Latin America.
 She has over two years’ experience in the engineering sector and holds an MSc in geophysical hazards.

 Bangladesh, Colombia, Denmark, Ecuador, Mexico, Montserrat (West Indies), New Zealand, St Vincent (West Indies)

 University College London, with international secondment: Universidad de Colima, Mexico